 A widely accepted alternative to the high threshold model was developed in the 1950s and is called signal detection theory (Harvey, 1992).
 In this model the sensory process has no sensory threshold (Swets, 1961; Swets et al., 1961; Tanner & Swets, 1954).
 The sensory process is assumed to have a continuous output based on random Gaussian noise and that when a signal is present the signal combines with that noise.
-By assumption, the noise distribution has a mean, μ_n , of 0.0 and a standard deviation, σ_n , of 1.0.
+By assumption, the mean, μ_n , of the noise distribution equals 0.0 and the standard deviation, σ_n , is 1.0.
 The mean of the signal-plus-noise distribution, μ_s , and its standard deviation, σ_s , depend upon the sensitivity of the sensory process and the strength of the signal.
-These two Gaussian probability distributions are seen in Figure 3.
+Two typical Gaussian probability distributions are seen in Figure 3.
 Models based on other probability distributions are also possible (Egan, 1975).

-Figure 3: Gaussian probability functions of getting a specific output from the sensory process without and with a signal present.
+Figure 3: Gaussian probability density functions for getting a specific output from the sensory process without and with a signal present.
 The vertical line is the decision criterion, X_c .
 Outputs higher than X_c lead to a yes response; those lower or equal to X_c lead to a no response.